Binnette/GAC/Bivouac/README.md

 ## Taillefer: Plateau des Lacs

-> ✅ Bivouac with tent is allowed only in 2 locations from 7pm to 9am.
+> ✅ Bivouac is allowed only in 2 locations from 7pm to 9am.

 Locations: